Cadasta/cadasta-docs/en/09-XLSForms.md

 * And finally, **Settings** has some basic information about the form and its default language.

-#### Survey Tab
+#### Survey Tab {#survey-tab}

 > Section notes:
 * Indicate required and nonrequired fees.

 > [add image]

-The survey tab includes some important column headers you need to know about.
+The Survey Tab shows all of the survey questions you're asking.
+This section outlines everything you need to know about this important tab.

 ##### **Sections & Color Coding**